Freight Shipping from New Orleans to Miami

 How much does it cost to ship freight from New Orleans to Miami?

-Full truckload (FTL) rates from New Orleans, LA to Miami, FL currently range from $1,871-$2,306 for a standard dry van load over the 870-mile route.
+Full truckload (FTL) rates from New Orleans, LA to Miami, FL currently range $1,871-$2,306 (roughly $2.15-$2.67 per mile over 870 miles).
 LTL shipments typically cost $679-$1,140 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New Orleans to Miami?

-Standard FTL transit from New Orleans to Miami is approximately 16 hrs by truck over 870 miles.
+Standard FTL transit from New Orleans to Miami is approximately 16 hrs by truck over 870 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via NS New Orleans Intermodal to FEC Hialeah Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for New Orleans to Miami freight?